gilch/hissp/docs/macro_tutorial.rst

 Now the formula looks right,
 but look at the compiled Python output.
-This lambda takes no parameters!
+This lambda has no parameters!
-Python injections hide information that code-reading macros need to work.
+Python injections hide information that code-reading :term:`metaprogram`\ s need to work.
-A macro that doesn't have to read the code, like our ``L3`` (or the bundled `XYZ#<XYZQzHASH_>`), would have worked fine.
+A metaprogram that doesn't have to read the code, like our ``L3`` (or the bundled `XYZ#<XYZQzHASH_>` tag), would have worked fine.

-The code-reading macro was unable to detect any matching symbols because it doesn't look inside the injected strings.
+The code-reading metaprogram was unable to detect any matching symbols because it doesn't look inside the injected strings.
 In principle, it *could have*, but it might be a lot more work if you want it to be reliable.